Tutorial: Get started with Amazon EC2 Linux instances

 -

 Configure a CloudWatch alarm to notify you if your usage exceeds the Free Tier.
-For more information, see Tracking your AWS Free Tier usage in the AWS Billing and Cost Management User Guide.
+For more information, see Tracking your AWS Free Tier usage in the AWS Billing User Guide.

 -

 Add an EBS volume.
-For more information, see Create an Amazon EBS volume and Attach an Amazon EBS volume to an instance.
+For more information, see Create an Amazon EBS volume in the Amazon EBS User Guide.

 -